mattyschell/geodatabase-taxmap-toiler/README.md

 ## ESRI Workflow Manager

+Workflow manager tables should not be migrated with ESRI tools like TableToTable.
+Workflow manager tables are "system tables," not ESRI-managed.

 Workflow manager data is in the JTX_ADMIN schema.
-If the plan includes migrating the JTX tables then use the script jtx_missing_sample.bat.
+The plan is to migrate the JTX_ADMIN tables using the workflow manager GUI, which requires a license.
+Seven of the tables below tend to not be migrated, possibly because they are empty.
+Use jtx_missing_sample.bat to migrate these.

+(*) = usually missing

 * JTX_ACTIVITY_TYPES
 * JTX_AUX_PROPS
-* JTX_CONN_INFO
+* JTX_CONN_INFO *
 * JTX_DATABASES
 * JTX_DATABASE_SCHEMA
 * JTX_DELETED_OBJECTS